-Before coming in for a trigger point injection make sure to stay hydrated and do NOT come on an empty stomach.
+Before coming in for a treatment, make sure to stay hydrated and do NOT come on an empty stomach.
 If needed take prescription strength ibuprofen 1 hour before treatment.

-Injections are given in our office and usually take a few minutes.
-Several pain locations may be injected in one visit.
-The result is increased blood flow, which returns healthy levels of oxygen to the site.
-This typically leads to improvement in muscular and nerve-based pain and discomfort.
+Our peripheral nerve block and trigger point injections are given in our office and usually take a few minutes.
+The injection feels similar to getting a flu shot.
+Several pain locations may be treated in one visit.
+The result is increased blood flow, which returns healthy levels of oxygen to the site as well as decreased irritation and inflammation around the nerves that cause your pelvic pain.

 No. In an ultrasound exam, a transducer (probe) is placed directly on the skin.
 A thin layer of gel is applied to the skin so that the ultrasound waves are transmitted from the transducer through the gel into the body.